AlanNandy/AlanNandy.GitHub.io/src/en/帖子/超级应用集/Windows端程序.md

 [v2rayN](https://v2rayn.org/v2rayn-download/)

 [Clash](https://pan.baidu.com/s/1HerI-6aGZyqn9OJ5n2IGSw?pwd=xytc) Password: xytc
 > If you are unable to access the Microsoft Store after using Clash, please go to Clash's settings, check the UWP tool, and select the Microsoft Store.
+For more detailed usage instructions, please refer to the [Clash for Windows documentation](https://doc.clashforwindows.app/).

 ## Cloud Storage